EDUC 7554 - Professional Engagement

 Kind Regards (Principal)

 A lot has been happening at Unreal High.
-A critical incident has happened and you have to write an email to school leaders and parents (ie 2 emails) about what happened and how you dealt with it.
+Three critical incidents have happened and you have to write an email to school leaders and parents (ie 2 emails) about what happened and how you dealt with one of them.